 SEO stands for search engine optimization, which Moz describes as “the practice of increasing both the quality and quantity of website traffic, as well as exposure to your brand, through non-paid (also known as organic) search engine results.”

 Whether you’re a seasoned SEO expert or new to the game, knowing where and how to boost your podcast’s SEO is a powerful marketing tool.
-The SEO that we’re going to be exploring throughout this article comes back to increasing visibility on search engines vs. within actual podcast listening apps.

 But with that being said, increasing your awareness and reach outside of listening apps will overall assist in boosting your SEO within the apps since you’ll have more traffic, listeners, and discoverability.